BAJAJ FINSERV DIRECT LIMITED

 5. Conditions

 This is a broader category that encompasses several factors.
-For starters, it refers to the terms and conditions of the loan, such as the repayment tenure, the amount to be borrowed, and so on.
+It refers to the terms and conditions of the loan, such as the repayment tenure, the amount to be borrowed, and so on.
 These conditions can also impact the lender’s decision to finance your requirement.
 In addition to these aspects, the conditions referred to in the five Cs of credit also indicate the end use purposes of the funds.

 For instance, home loan funds should specifically be used to build or buy a house.
 Auto loans come with the condition that the funds should be used to purchase a new or used vehicle.
 And green home loans are exclusively for buying or constructing sustainable houses.
+And lastly, this category also includes other economic conditions such as the repo rates, any industry-specific regulations or legislations, etc. Lenders factor in all of these conditions before approving a loan.

 Why Are the 5 Cs of Credit Important

-The five 5 Cs of credit of credit are very important for both lenders and borrowers.
+The five 5 Cs of credit are very important for both lenders and borrowers.
 This is why both parties in a loan transaction should be aware of these aspects.
 Check out why the 5 Cs of credit are important to the lender and the borrower.

 1. Importance to the Lender